-Whenever I do these Worst Songs lists, I save the number one spot for a song that either irritates my auditory senses (Barbie Girl, London Bridge, Birthday Cake, Anaconda), has the least amount of good qualities (I’m Too Sexy, He Loves U Not, Crank That, Vine rap in 2015), or in most cases, is offensive on a moral level (From A Distance, If I Were A Boy, Me Too, Into The Night).
+Whenever I do these Worst Songs lists, I save the number one spot for a song that either irritates my auditory senses (Barbie Girl, London Bridge, Birthday Cake, Anaconda), has the least amount of good qualities (I’m Too Sexy, He Loves U Not, Crank That), or in most cases, is offensive on a moral level (From A Distance, If I Were A Boy, Me Too, Into The Night).
 Well, let’s add another song to the latter category, Ronnie Milsap’s (There’s) No Getting Over Me.
 So why this song?
 Well, setting aside the generic country instrumentation (and corny saxophone solo) and Ronnie Milsap sounding like nearly every male country singer out there, there’s the issue of the lyrics.
 Picture this: Ronnie Milsap broke up with his girlfriend.
-She wants to move on with her life, but ol’ Ronnie her isn’t having it and decides to troll this chick by saying that everywhere she goes, he’ll be there and there’s no getting over him.
+She wants to move on with her life, but ol’ Ronnie here isn’t having it and decides to troll this chick by saying that everywhere she goes, he’ll be there and there’s no getting over him.

 I’ll be the bill you forgot to pay

 I’ll be the dream that keeps you awake